ambitus/pyracf/data_set/standard/your_access.md

 # Your Access

-Dataset administration functions for checking the user's access to a Dataset Profile.
+Data Set administration functions for checking the user's access to a Data Set Profile.
 {: .fs-6 .fw-300 }

 ## `DataSetAdmin.get_your_access()`